mxenabled/mx-platform-python/docs/MicrodepositsApi.md

 Read a microdeposit for a user

-Use this endpoint to read the attributes of a specific microdeposit according to its unique GUID. <br></br> Webhooks for microdeposit status changes are triggered when a status changes.
+Use this endpoint to read the attributes of a specific microdeposit according to its unique GUID. <br /><br /> Webhooks for microdeposit status changes are triggered when a status changes.
 The actual status of the microdeposit guid updates every minute.
 You may force a status update by calling the read microdeposit endpoint.

 ### Example